purplesyringa/site/blog/if-i-hear-design-pattern-one-more-time-ill-go-mad/index.md

 - "uses the generic interface of the factory" -- so the factory itself is behind a trait.
 - "to create the concrete objects that are part of the family" -- this might mean that the return types should be considered part of the factory trait, and we're actually talking `fn new_foo() -> impl FooTrait` or, alternatively, `type Foo: FooTrait; fn new_foo() -> Self::Foo;`.

 Now that I can see the signature, I understand that it's incredibly obvious.
+And that makes it *useless*, since I would've converged on the same approach by straightforward iterative design.

 So why does the article have 10 pages of text, a UML diagram, a dense paragraph of overview, and a long-winded implementation example?
 Isn't it ironic that an article about patterns is overengineered?
 Was there *really* no way to write this better?
 If I wanted to go mad thinking abstractly about trivial things, I'd study category theory.

 ### Principles